femiyb/wholesale-customers-for-woo/readme.txt

 4. WooCommerce Simple product wholesale pricing.

 == Changelog ==

+= 1.0.4.2 =
+* Bug Fix: Newsletter Optin form would not dismiss as expected

 = 1.0.4.1 =
 * Bug Fix: If variations had same price for min and max value, display only one price instead of variation price.